 424A.
-Where on the trial of any person for any felony or misdemeanour, the jury have been unable to to come to a unanimous decision after deliberating for twelve hours, the verdict of the majority, provided it is not less than three-fourths of the whole, shall be taken as the verdict of the jury, and shall to all intents and purposes be as effective as if it were the unanimous verdict of the whole jury.
+Where on the trial of any person for any felony or misdemeanour, the jury have been unable to come to a unanimous decision after deliberating for twelve hours, the verdict of the majority, provided it be not less than three-fourths of the whole, shall be taken as the verdict of the jury, and shall to all intents and purposes be as effective as if it were the unanimous verdict of the whole jury.

-24. Part XII of the Principal Act is amended as follows:---
+24. Part XII of the Principal Act is amended as

+follows:-

-- (a) Section four hundred and twenty-nine: Omit words "whether of penal servitude or imprisonment", and insert in lieu thereof the words "of imprisonment". - (b) The same section is further amended by the addition thereto of the following words :---
+(a) Section four hundred and twenty-nine: Omit the words "whether" and "penal servitude or".

+(b) The same section is further amended by the addition thereto of the following words:-

-(2) Where a person of or above the age of sixteen years and under the age of eighteen years is convicted of an offence under sections seventy-one, seventy-two, or seventy-six of this Act, and the jury was satisfied that the girl in question was at the time of the offence of or above the age of fourteen years and under the age of sixteen years, he may be dealt with in the manner provided in subsection one of this section, or under the provisions of sections thirty, thirty-one, thirty-two, and thirty-three of the Neglected Children and Juvenile Offenders Act, 1905.
+- (2) Where a person of or above the age of sixteen years and under the age of eighteen years is convicted of an offence under sections seventy-one, seventy-two, or seventy-six of this Act, and the jury was satisfied that the girl in question was at the time of the offence of or above the age of fourteen years and under the age of sixteen years, he may be dealt with in the manner provided in subsection one of this section, or under the provisions of sections thirty, thirty-one, thirty-two, and thirty-three of the Neglected Children and Juvenile Offenders Act, 1905. - (c) Section four hundred and thirty: Omit the words "or rape" and substitute the words "of the first degree", and omit all the words after the word "pronounced."

-- (c) Sections four hundred and thirty and four hundred and thirty-one are repealed. - (d) Sections four hundred and thirty-two and four hundred and thirty-three are repealed, and the following section is inserted, and shall be read as section four hundred and thirty-two :---
+(d) Section four hundred and thirty-one is repealed.

+(e) Sections four hundred and thirty-two and four hundred and thirty-three are repealed, and the following section is inserted, and shall be read as section four hundred and thirty-two:-

-432. Where any offender is sentenced to imprisonment, whether for a misdemeanour at common law, or under this or any other Act, or Imperial Act, he shall be kept, if a male, to hard labour, and if a female, to light labour, unless the court shall in and by the sentence otherwise direct.
+432. (1) Where any offender is sentenced to imprisonment, whether for a misdemeanour at common common law, or under this or any other Act, or Imperial Act, he shall be kept, if a male, to hard labour, and if a female, to light labour, unless the court shall in and by the sentence otherwise direct.